dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 The problem is the conflict resolution, that was done in dotnet/runtime's PR, is lost after squashing of the PR.
 When the same conflict happens again in the VMR, the resolution needs to be done again.
 The question is, whether we shouldn't then first flow runtime to VMR before the backflow happens (step 3).

+## TODO

+- How Arcade (`eng/common`) will be distributed.
+What kind of flexibility will we provide (e.g. staying on older versions of Arcade).
+- How frequent will syncs be?
+- Who will we tag on the PRs?
+-